hypi-universe/docs-legacy/_posts/2019-09-25-text-classification-with-deep-learning.md

 <!-- /wp:code -->

 <!-- wp:paragraph -->

-<p>The following script divides our data into training and test sets.
-80% of the data will be used to train our deep learning model while 20% of the data will be used for evaluating the model performance. </p>
+The following script divides our data into training and test sets.
+80% of the data will be used to train our deep learning model while 20% of the data will be used for evaluating the model performance.

 <!-- /wp:paragraph -->

 <!-- wp:code -->